sacarlson/sacarlson.github.io/my_wallet/readme.md

      * Change/set signer and master signer weights.
      * Change signing weight thresholds.
      * Change Inflation Destination pointing of accountId.
+* Trade (section grouped tabs)
   * View Table of open order offers of trading assets on this accountID (sortable).
   * View Table display page of Asset Trade History (sortable) with realtime update.
+  * View Table display page of OrderBook to search and view all present open orders on the network
+  * Paths view to allow seeing what path is available to trade an asset between another asset
   * Create offers to submit buy and sell orders to trade from one asset issuer for another.
 * Software Security Features
   * All CDN libs have SHA-384 Subresource Integrity setup to verify authenticity security per https://www.w3.org/TR/SRI/ (not supported on all browser versions).